What is Polanki’s mission?

 - Promote Polish heritage

-Polanki supports efforts to preserve the legacy of early Polish settlers.
+Polanki supports efforts to preserve the legacy of Wisconsin’s early Polish settlers.
 A sizable donation helped to reconstruct the Kruza house, a Polish homestead from Hofa Park, Wisconsin, on the grounds of Old World Wisconsin.
-Polanki supported the renovation of St. Josaphat Basilica and led a successful fund-raising campaign to restore the Kościuszko monument in Kościuszko Park.
+Polanki supported the renovation of St. Josaphat Basilica and contributed to the restoration of one of the Basilica’s stained glass window.
+Polanki also helped to lead a successful fund-raising campaign to restore the Kościuszko Monument in Kościuszko Park, and continues to oversee maintenance of the monument.

 In 2000, Polanki endowed the building of a library at the Polish Center of Wisconsin.
 Polanki members staff and operate the library, which contains a variety of books and audio and visual media in Polish and English.
 Polanki has also contributed funds for local libraries to purchase Polish-related books and other resource materials.

-Polanki’s membership has been growing over the last sixty-five years and the organization looks forward to a bright future as interest in Poland and awareness of its rich cultural tradition increases among Milwaukeeans of all ethnic backgrounds.
+Polanki’s membership has been growing and we look forward to a bright future as interest in Poland and awareness of its rich cultural tradition increases among Milwaukeeans of all ethnic backgrounds.